-Even the All Blacks’ longest-serving critic, Stephen Jones of the London Times, went easy on the New Zealanders, although he did note how Ireland had revealed the world champions’ “mortality” and provided a “wondrous service to the wider rugby world”.
+Even the All Blacks’ longest-serving critic, Stephen Jones of the London Times, went easy on the New Zealanders.
+However, he did note how Ireland had revealed the world champions’ “mortality” and provided a “wondrous service to the wider rugby world.”

 And even the Chicago media, having largely ignored the All Blacks all week as Cubs-mania swept the World Series-winning Windy City, woke up to what had unfolded in its backyard.

-The city’s venerable newspaper The Tribune noted how the Irish fans who dominated the 63,000 strong crowd at iconic Solider Field celebrated with the same fervor as Chicago’s residents did after the Cubs triumphed.
+The city’s venerable newspaper The Tribune, noted how the Irish fans who dominated the 63,000 strong crowds at iconic Soldier Field celebrated with the same fervor as Chicago’s residents did after the Cubs triumphed.
 It added wryly that the Irish had had to wait even longer than Cubs fans to conquer their nemesis.

 The party following Ireland’s historic victory over the All Blacks last week in Chicago continued unabated.